 This change in purpose requires that a supervisor thinks like a business owner, a counselor, a coach, a mentor, a customer champion, and an employee.

 Supervisors no longer work like lieutenants who have to wait for orders from their superiors.
 They are executives who must set their own goals that support the mission and make things happen.

 Competencies evolved.
-You go beyond the POLC: planning, organizing, leading and controlling model of supervision.
-That’s because it is not just a job; supervision is now both a responsibility and an opportunity to transform people.
+You go beyond the POLC: planning, organizing, leading, and controlling model of supervision.
+That’s because it is not just a job; supervision is both a responsibility and an opportunity to transform people.

 Promotion to the role is quicker, a lot quicker.
 You do not have to wait many years to get appointed to the post.
 Fresh graduates can become supervisors as long as they have the competencies and maturity to handle the job.